Soccer-Euro-Germany penpix

 Michael Ballack.

-Germany and could be rewarded with a move to the Premier League.
+in Germany and was be rewarded with a move to the Premier League

 Goals: 2.
 Talented, skilled and creative, the teenager is